SabeelSaleem/atomic_configuration_analysis/README.md

   -- Analyzes set number of closest neighboring atoms which can be set to any number of neighbors defined in init as self.number_of_neighbors = #
       *Note: Will need to set classifications manually if changing number of neighboring atoms to analyze.

+Only aca.py needed to run analysis tool.
+Other files are for archival purposes only.